We think weighting stocks based on size is passé. Weighting stocks based on volatility

-If investors prefer a broader, rules-based approach to large-cap domestic stocks, a volatility-weighted index might be a viable alternative.
+If investors prefer a diversified, rules-based approach to large-cap domestic stocks, a risk-weighted index might be a viable alternative.

 An investor should consider the Fund’s investment objectives, risks, charges and expenses carefully before investing or sending money.
 This and other important information about the Fund can be found in the Fund’s prospectus, or, if applicable, the summary prospectus.
-To obtain a copy, click here, call your Financial Advisor, or call shareholder services at 866.376.7890.
+To obtain a copy, please visit victorysharesliterature.com, call your Financial Advisor, or call shareholder services at 866.376.7890.
 Read the prospectus carefully before investing.

 Investing involves risk, including the potential loss of principal.
 Strategies intended to hedge risk may be partly or wholly unsuccessful.
 The Fund has the same risks as the underlying securities traded on the exchange throughout the day.